GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 along the **Optical Size** axis at a point decided by the type designer.

-In summary, where the contours allow for it, type designers can create fonts that interpolate between various masters in a multi-dimensional design space.
+In summary, where the contours allow for it, type designers can create fonts that interpolate between various styles in a multi-dimensional design space.
 This gives you granular control over your typography, and a great deal of power.

 ## Axes Definitions